 Understand the writer’s background and find out if there’s need to customize or edit the tips to fit in with your need or specific situation.

-What’s the biggest online business mistakes you’ve ever made?
+Now, it’s over to you!
+What’s the biggest online business mistakes you wish you never made?